-The border itself: taxis cannot drive up to the gate, and you need to take a marshrutka for the last kilometer.
 Between Uzbekistan and Turkmenistan there is a long hot walk, about 1.5km – no transport.
 On the Turkmen side it’s another 1.5 km taxi ride (1 manat, try to keep your $ away if you do not have manat) to where vehicles are allowed to pick up people.
 From there to Turkmenabat, a taxi costs 5$, a seat in a shared taxi 1$.

 TM -> UZ: It’s about 1 hour from Turkmenabat to the border.
 The pontoon bridge that used to cause delays is gone.
 If you don’t want to spend the night in Turkmenabat, you can sleep at the border (some pay, others manage for free).
-You can cross when the border opens at 9 and be in Bokhara well before noon.
+You can cross when the border opens at 9 and be in Bukhara well before noon.

-Shavat – Dashoguz: Connecting Khiva and Urgench with Dashoguz.
-Border opens 09.30.
+Connecting Khiva and Urgench with Dashoguz.
+Border opens 9-18.
 There is an obligatory 1$ shuttle in the no man’s land between Uzbekistan and Turkmenistan.
 Updates welcome here.

-Uz -> TM: There is no cheap way to get from Khiva to the border, it costs 20$ for the car.
+UZ -> TM: There is no cheap way to get from Khiva to the border, it costs 15-20$ for the car.
 On the Turkmen side, shared taxis run between the border and Dashoguz: 5 manat (1$) is a good price.

 TM -> UZ: From the border, a taxi to Khiva can be had for $10 for the whole car, but you need to patience if you want to drive down the price.
 Taxi drivers start at 30$ and are tough negotiators.

-Connecting Nukus with Konje-Urgench.
-Shared taxis from the border to/from Hojayli, Konye-Urgench and Nukus are available.
-A short taxi ride from Konye-Urgench to the border costs 1$.
-Once across the border it’s a half-hour drive to Nukus.
+TM -> UZ: A short taxi ride from Konye-Urgench to the border costs 1$.
+Once across the border it’s a half-hour drive to Nukus by shared taxi (10$).

-Druzhba – Gazadzhak: Small, little-known border post near Khiva.
+Small, little-known border post near Khiva.
 Not enough information available, but it counts as an international border crossing.

 Turkmenistan – Iran border crossings

-Sarakhs – Saraghs: Mashad to Sarakhs is about 3 hours by road or train.
-Taxi driver Rafi Khankhajeh comes recommended (0098 (0) 937 213 76 69 or 933 434 74 88).
-Opening hours of the border are 8am to 5pm.
 No transport goes right across the border, so once through the immigration on the Iranian side get a shuttle (about IR4000) to the Turkmen Immigration post.
 From there, once immigration formalities are complete, buses and shared taxis (max.
-15$) run occasionally to Mary (2 to 4 hours).
+15$/seat) run occasionally to Mary (2 to 4 hours).
 Transport links are random though, and definitely slow later in the afternoon, so come early.

 Iran -> TM: By public transport it’s 1,5 hour from Quchan to Bajgiran (every 2h from 6.30am, 8$).
 From Bajgiran to the border it’s only about a kilometer up the hill and you can walk this, or your taxi might drop you off straight at the border.
-On the Turkmen side, it’s 3$ to go from the border to Ashgabat by taxi, or 1$e for a bus to the suburbs of Ashgabat.
-From there you can get a taxi.
+On the Turkmen side, it’s 3$ to go from the border to Ashgabat by taxi, or 1$ for a bus to the suburbs of Ashgabat.
+From there you can get a taxi or another bus.

 TM -> Iran: Take a taxi from Ashgabat to the pre-border point (~30 manat).
 There your passports are checked and you are put on a bus for another 30km to the border (10 manat).
 Once cleared, take a transport from the border to Bajgiran village (2$).
 From there, there may or may not be a bus to Mashad (20$, 4h, confirmation needed).
 Most people seem to get shared taxis to Quchan, from where there is a bus to Mashhad.
 A taxi directly to Mashad costs 30$.

-From “Iran khodro taxi stoyanka”, a shared taxi to the Artyk border costs 15 manat.
+By public transport: from “Iran khodro taxi stoyanka in Mashad”, a shared taxi to the Artyk border costs 15 manat.
 Crossing the border involves hopping on a mandatory bus shuttle, 3 manat.

 A share taxi from the border/Loftabad to the nearest town of Dargaz should cost 80,000 rial.
 From Dargaz, there are direct buses to Mashhad taking around 4 hours and costing 120,000 rial.

-Gudurolum: If you are planning to visit the mausoleum of Gonbad-I Qubus, this is convenient.
-You will most likely need a 4×4.
-No public transport as far as we know.
+If you are planning to visit the mausoleum of Gonbad-I Qubus, this is convenient.
+Reports and questions in the Gudurolum forum thread.